CumulusNetworks/docs/content/cumulus-netq-415/Whats-New/_index.md

 NetQ 4.15.0 includes the following new features:

-- The {{<link title="Validate Network Protocol and Service Operations" text="validation summary">}} has been re-designed to let you view all the results from recent validations and re-run validations directly from the summary
+- The {{<link title="Validate Network Protocol and Service Operations" text="validation summary">}} has been redesigned to let you view all the results from recent validations.
+You can also re-run validations directly from the summary.
 - You can now {{<link title="Integrate NetQ with Grafana" text="integrate NetQ with Grafana">}} and create custom dashboards to view telemetry data.
 The data is collected using OpenTelemetry and stored in a time-series database that you can also query directly (beta)
 - {{<link title="Validate Network Protocol and Service Operations/#topology-validations" text="Topology validations">}} now support topology blueprint files in both JSON and DOT formats